-Objective value of the objective function, for non-feasible problem -9.9, for unbounded problem either 1.7e37 (for maximization) and -1.7e37 for minimization where vol#0 is the initial volume, i.e. a c-variable, and vol#1 is the volume during first period.
-In old JLP these initial values had to be put into the x-data.
+Objective value of the objective function, for non-feasible problem -9.9, for unbounded problem either 1.7e37 (for maximization) and -1.7e37 (for minimization).
+This is single precision value and it may slightly differ from double precision the value of the objective function in the solution report.